 A motion for detention filed Nov.
 24 by US Assistant District Attorney Delia Smith also alleges that the DR man —Ruben Reyes Barel, one of five men arrested on Nov.
 18 — worked in concert with Tortola police officer Darren Davis and his brother Liston Davis, “who acted as [Mr.] Reyes Barel’s protection and secured his cocaine on their property.”

 Both brothers were arrested last month in connection to a Nov.
-6 raid on Darren Davis’ Balsam Ghut property that uncovered the cocaine — which officials said has an estimated street value of $250 million, or roughly 75 percent of the territory’s gross domestic product — in addition to “several automatic rifles and [Mr.] Reyes Barel’s cellphone and personal identification,” Ms. Smith alleged.
+6 raid on Darren Davis’ Balsam Ghut property that uncovered the cocaine — which officials said has an estimated street value of $250 million, or roughly 75 percent of the territory’s national budget — in addition to “several automatic rifles and [Mr.] Reyes Barel’s cellphone and personal identification,” Ms. Smith alleged.

 “On or after” the day of the seizure, however, Mr. Reyes Barel fled the territory after police officers attempted to execute an arrest-and-search warrant on him, according to the allegations.
 Having evaded police in this territory, Mr. Reyes Barel subsequently arranged for his co-defendants and other members of his criminal network to travel from Puerto Rico to St. Thomas to help him complete his escape, Ms. Smith alleged.